Kate Forbes, the Finance Secretary, has reached an agreement with the Scottish Greens to pass our budget plans for the next year.

 - invest £40 million for an Agricultural Transformation Programme;

-- maintain our committment to Scotland’s city deals; and
+- maintain our commitment to Scotland’s city deals; and

 Investing in Scotland’s transport services and empowering people through active travel